Garbage

 Discarded material.

 Have you thrown something away today?
-If you are like most people the answer would be yes.
-Americans throw away enough garbage every day to fill 63,000 garbage trucks.
-That's enough garbage in a year, that if we lined the garbage trucks end to end they would reach half way to the moon.
-That averages to about 7 pounds per person each day.
+If you are like most people, the answer would be “yes.”
+In fact, the average amount of garbage thrown away each day is about five pounds per person.
+Every day, Americans throw away enough garbage to fill 63,000 garbage trucks.
+In one year, that’s enough garbage that if we lined up the trucks end-to-end, they would reach halfway to the moon!

 So where does garbage come from?
 Where does it go?
-What can we do to improve the amount of garbage we create?
-Let's find out . . .
+What can we do to decrease the amount of garbage we create?
+Let's find out.

 Garbage Comes in Two Forms

-Garbage is either biodegradable or non-biodegradable.
-Biodegradable means that it will decay and can become soil.
+The garbage we throw away includes food, bags, cans, paper, toys, clothes, branches, boxes – anything that is used up, broken, or no longer wanted or needed.
+Garbage is said to be either biodegradable and non-biodegradable.
+Biodegradable means that the trash will decay and can become soil.
 Yes, soil!
-That is all soil is anyway — decayed plants and animals.
-Biodegradable items are plants, plant parts, animal waste, and parts of animals, like hair, skin and muscles.
-Bones too, although they may take a lot longer to degrade.
-Paper is a good example of a good biodegradable material.
-It came from trees, so it falls into the "plant parts" category.
+Soil is composed of decayed plants and animals, along with broken pieces of rocks and minerals.
+Biodegradable items are plants, plant parts, animal waste, and parts of animals, such as hair, skin and muscles.
+Paper is a good example of a biodegradable material.
+It comes from trees, so it falls into the "plant parts" category.
 If you bury a piece of paper in the flowerbed in your backyard, it will decay and in approximately three months' time, you will not be able to find it.

-Non-biodegradable garbage is not going to decay ever or the decay will take thousands of years.
+Non-biodegradable garbage does not decay or break down by natural processes, or in some cases it will decay only after hundreds or thousands of years.
 These items are usually made from chemicals or minerals that do not break down.
-Aluminum foil could be buried next to that piece of paper in your back yard and it will look almost like it did the day it was buried — while the piece of paper will be decaying or maybe even gone depending upon how much time you gave the process.
+Aluminum foil could be buried next to that piece of paper in your back yard and, after a year, it will look almost like it did the day it was buried — while the piece of paper will be decaying or gone.
 Plastic, glass, rubber, and aluminum cans are just a few examples of non-biodegradable trash.

-View a great chart that helps you see how much time the process of decay can take (see p.
-5 of this PDF).
+View a chart that helps you see how much time the process of decay can take for different types of garbage.

 How Does Garbage Decay?

 Biodegradable matter will decay if given enough time.
 The time can vary depending on the density of the matter, weather conditions, location, temperature, and the number of decomposers that live in that area.
-What are decomposers, you ask?
+What are decomposers and what do they do with garbage?

 Decomposers can be animals, earthworms, insects, fungus, bacteria, or any other organism that eats biodegradable matter.
 If you dropped an apple core on the playground at school, it would not take long before the apple core would begin to rot.
 Small animals may come and nibble on the remains of your apple.
 Some might even take the apple to their home.
 But even if they didn't, bacteria from your saliva would begin to digest your apple.
 Mold or another fungus might begin to grow on the core.
 Insects and birds might eat from it too.
 And before you know it, the apple would be gone.
-Some of it actually left with the creature that ate it, but some of it was reduced to humus.
-Or soil.
+Some bits of the apple actually became part of the creature that ate it, but some of it was reduced by decomposers to humus or soil.

-Have you ever noticed that when the leaves fall in the autumn they can pile up around doorways and under bushes?
-If they don't get raked and removed, that would happen year after year, after year.
-So why don't the doorways of some buildings have gigantic piles of leaves from decades of accumulation?
-Because the leaves decompose rather quickly and return to the soil.
+Have you ever noticed that when leaves fall in autumn, they can pile up around doorways or under bushes and trees?
+If they don't get raked and removed, that happens year after year.
+So why don't we see gigantic piles of leaves everywhere from decades of accumulation?
+The answer is that decomposers are nature’s clean-up crew.
+Leaves decompose rather quickly and return to the soil.
 They become humus.
-The energy that was in that leaf when it was on the tree returns to the soil to provide for the plants that will grow there later on.
+The energy that was in that leaf when it was on the tree returns to the soil and will provide nutrients for the plants that will grow there later on.
+Decomposers not only prevent waste from piling up, they keep nutrients flowing through the ecosystem.

 Where Does Our Garbage Go?